Custom Events

 }

-- Common approaches include refreshing the token silently or prompting the user to confirm they are still active.
+Common implementation approaches include, but are not restricted to, refreshing the token silently or prompting the user to confirm they are still active.

 - Refreshing the token by requesting a new

-qvTokenfrom the backend. - Prompting the user with a modal (“Your session expired, click continue to refresh”).
+qvTokenfrom the back end. - Prompting the user with a modal (“Your session expired, select continue to refresh”).

-- Notifying the user that their session has expired for a given widget (dashboard, report, etc.).
+- Notification that the user session has expired for a given widget (dashboard, report, and so on).

 document.addEventListener('qvTokenExpired', (event) => {